 Many people with traditional savings accounts — with interest rates hovering around an average of 0.6% — will watch their accounts to see how this rate hike will impact their savings (for better or worse).

 Alternatively, crypto savings accounts have sprouted up all over the market and are becoming more interesting due to their attractive annual percentage yield (APY).
-In fact, It’s one thing to buy cryptocurrency and stablecoins, but it’s another to earn passive income from them.
+In fact, It’s one thing to buy cryptocurrency and stablecoins, but it’s another to generate passive income from them.

 If you’re still scratching your head about how APY in crypto works, our guide will explain what you can expect.